gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

   This option allows to have multiple times the same property with different settings.
 For example, you may want to have a free subject and a subject from two thesaurus.
-They can be set as different data types of the same property (core improvement since Omeka S v3, as for subject ("sujet") in the example below), but as multple template properties too, so each one has its own label and settings (size, number, etc.), as for spatial cover ("couverture spatiale") in the example below.
+They can be set as different data types of the same property, but as multple template properties too, so each one has its own label and settings (size, number, etc.), as for spatial cover ("couverture spatiale") in the example below.
   **Warning**: for compatibility with core and modules and because they are variants of the same property, the template properties are kept gathered according to the original term in the resource template.
 So, in the example